 While Fienberg is adamant about eclipse-viewing safety, he is equally insistent that skywatchers should view the total solar eclipse with the naked eye, because the experience is like nothing else on Earth.

-The sun's atmosphere "is always there but we can't see it," Fienberg said.
-"Satellites in orbit that block out the bright disk of the sun can see it, but from ground, we don't see it except during totality.
+The sun's atmosphere "is always there, but we can't see it," Fienberg said.
+"Satellites in orbit that block out the bright disk of the sun can see it, but from the ground, we don't see it except during totality.
 And it is just magnificently beautiful.
 It's awesome in the truest sense of the word.
 It just makes your jaw drop.
-The first time you see it you just can't believe how beautiful it is.
+The first time you see it, you just can't believe how beautiful it is.
 And it brings tears to people's eyes."

 The chromosphere, the atmosphere closest to the sun's surface, "is an unbelievably beautiful, pure magenta-red color.
 If the chromosphere is active and there are eruptions going on on the edge of the sun, you'll see prominences — they look like flames or jets of this really beautiful hot-pink magenta gas that are extending out beyond the silhouette of the moon," he said.

 None of these features will be visible to viewers wearing eclipse glasses.